abeni-al7/abeni-al7/README.md

-- 👋 Hi, I’m @abeni-al7 a backend developer specializing in Flask, NodeJS, ExpressJS, MongoDB and MySQL
+- 👋 Hi, I’m @abeni-al7 a Software Engineer mainly specializing in Flask, NodeJS, ExpressJS, MongoDB and MySQL with a backend heavy tech stack
 - 👀 I’m interested in working with Python-based frameworks due to the rich ecosystem Python provides to allow developers to solve problems quickly.
-- 🌱 I’m currently learning front-end development with ReactJS to transition to being a full-stack developer
+- 🌱 I’m currently working on front-end development as well with ReactJS

 <!---